Professionalism and Ethics in Consulting

 Clients who turn to professional advisers expect to receive impartial and objective advice.
 They assume that the consultant will be free of biases, prejudices, preconceived ideas, and prefabricated and prepackaged solutions, which may have worked in other contexts but be inappropriate for the given client.
 The true professional aims to be as impartial and objective as possible, controlling emotions and not letting prejudices erode the value of advice.
 In practice, however, absolute impartiality and objectivity are difficult, if not impossible, to attain.

-In internal consulting, the situation with regard to confidentiality can be complicated.
+In internal consulting, the situation with regard to confidentiality can complicate.
 In certain cases, consultants have an obligation to (or there is a possibility that they might) disclose information on a client to a common superior (minister, director-general, or another official).

 Under such circumstances, managers regard internal consultants as central management’s spies and are reluctant to use them.
-To counter this, many business corporations have declared confidentiality as a principle that will be scrupulously respected in using internal consultants as well as external ones.
-A similar approach is increasingly taken within the public sector.
+To counter this, many business corporations have declared confidentiality as a principle that will scrupulously respect in using internal consultants as well as external ones.
+A similar approach increasingly takes within the public sector.

 Legal liability and professional responsibility

-Management consultants, like any other professional advisers, are not immune from being held legally responsible in certain cases where their advice or recommendations are deemed to cause pecuniary damage or loss to their clients or, perhaps, others in a relationship with their clients.
 While such legal liability might be more problematic in the case of engineering or computer consultants, it is not insignificant in the “pure” management consulting area.
-This section looks briefly into the standards used in various legal systems in determining liability and in assessing the number of damages awarded, as well as the question of insurance available to consultants to cover such liability, and other means by which consultants may protect themselves.
+This section.
+Looks briefly into the standards used in various legal systems in determining liability and in assessing the number of damages awarded.

 One way of minimizing possible legal liability is for consultants to ensure that the terms of reference and specifications of the consultancy are clearly and unambiguously spelled out in the consultancy contract.
-Ambiguities in this regard often lead to expectations on the part of the client which are not intended by the consultant.
 Such misunderstandings can, in turn, lead to allegations of failure by the consultant to adhere to the contract, and to claims and lawsuits.
-Such a situation should be avoidable if due care is taken in drafting the contract.

 The relationship between legal liability and professional responsibility in consulting, generally speaking, is a relationship between law and ethics.
-Legal liability of professionals is a legal construct, imposed by law.
+The legal liability of professionals is a legal construct, imposed by law.
 It is applicable only if there are appropriate rules or laws, and an institutional framework able to enforce them.
-In contrast, professional responsibility can be defined as a set of voluntarily adopted and self-imposed values, norms, and constraints, reflecting the professionals’ conception of their role in the economy and in society, and their responsibility towards the clients.
 It is an ethical and cultural concept.
 Differences in the application of legal liability in various countries are due to different legal systems.
 Differences in professional responsibility reflect different social and professional cultures.

-As discussed earlier, professional responsibility covers a wide range of issues in which a consultant must choose among alternative modes of behavior.
 The quality of the consulting service is the best example.
-In most assignments, the quality of the services provided will depend entirely or predominantly on the consultant’s own judgment, which in turn will be guided by his or her sense of responsibility towards the client.
 Legal liability will be applicable only to a very small number of extreme cases, where service quality has dropped to the level of malpractice and has caused damage to the client.

-It is the policy of professional consulting associations to define ethical and behavioral norms that express their members’ professional responsibility above and beyond the requirements of law.
+It is the policy of professional consulting associations to define ethical and behavioral norms.
+That expresses their members’ professional responsibility above and beyond the requirements of law.
 In this way, the professional associations guide and educate their members and protect the profession.
 This protection also includes disciplinary procedures and measures in cases of violation of the codes of conduct.
 However, in management consulting these disciplinary measures tend to be exceptional and their impact has remained limited.
-Professional associations can deal with cases of conduct that are contrary to the adopted codes if such cases are brought to their attention.
+Professional associations can deal with cases of conduct that are contrary to the adopted codes.
 They have no mandate and no resources for acting, on a continuing basis, as inspectors of their members’ professional behavior.